h2oai/h2o-3/h2o-docs/src/product/azure.rst

    .. figure:: images/azure_locate_node.png
       :alt: Locate your node

 You are now ready to start using your H2O Artificial Intelligence VM!
-Go ahead and connect to your Jupyter notebooks and look for the H2O Examples to create your first H2O Model on Azure.
+Go ahead and connect to H2O Flow or to your Jupyter notebooks and look for the H2O Examples to create your first H2O Model on Azure.

+- Connect to Jupyter Notebook by going to https://<VM DNS Name or IP Address>:8000/
+- Connect to H2O Flow by going to http://<VM DNS Name or IP Address>:54321/. (**Note**: Refer to `Using Flow - H2O's Web UI <flow.html>`__ for information about using Flow.)

 H2O Artificial Intelligence VM Troubleshooting Tips
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~